DynamoBen/Wirecast/README.md

 Wirecast
 ========

-Wirecast related code
+Wirecast related code and projects.

 Snap2Social:
-This is an app that can be used to take a snapshot from Wirecast and publish it to social media, in this case Twitter
+This is an app (written in Python) that can be used to take a snapshot from Wirecast and publish it to social media, in this case Twitter.

+API:
+This is a module to be used with Python code projects that allows access to the Wirecast COM API.